The 40-Year-Old Virgin

 When I first watched this movie I had this attitude about me that was like “Oh yeah, I’m totally above this material”, you know, really arrogant and pretentious, although after having seen this movie several times for the sake of this review, I’ve learned to appreciate a lot of the little touches and small moments that do appear in the film which allow me to enjoy it more.
 For what it wants to be, I think it accomplishes it well.
 I will reiterate what I said at the beginning of this review as well that I don’t necessarily think this film is a comedic classic, but for movie lovers who’re in the mood for a good laugh and/or a relatable experience, this definitely isn’t a bad choice.
 I can assure you there are certainly many worse choices to make when it comes to comedy, and I’m sure this’ll at least get some laughs out of you even if it is dated.

-Despite the socially unconscious moments that take place in the movie, as an LGBTQ+ person myself (who doesn’t speak for the whole community but just wants to offer her own opinion), while the scenes that do appear in this movie that are derogatory can be painful, they’re at least brief and few, and there are many other fun moments in the movie to balance it out if you’re willing to look past them.
+Despite the socially unconscious moments that take place in the movie, as an LGBTQ+ person myself (who doesn’t speak for the whole community but just wants to offer her own opinion), they’re at least brief and few, and there are many other fun moments in the movie to balance it out if you’re willing to look past them.

-One of the things that serves as the perfect summary for this film for me is the audio commentary.
-After watching and listening to the commentary track for the movie, while there is some discussion of what the process was for creating scenes and coming up with ideas, most of the track has the attitude of just “Sure, let’s make a movie” which is the exact casual attitude I would expect for a movie like this to have.
-This attitude permeates throughout every line read, every scene, every camera angle in this movie and it’s easily what gives it its signature charm.
+One of the things that serves as the perfect summary for this film for me is the audio commentary on the DVD.
+After watching and listening to the commentary track for the movie, while there is some discussion of what the process was for creating scenes and coming up with ideas, most of the track has the attitude of just “Sure, let’s make a movie.”
+This is the exact casual attitude I’d expect a movie like this to have.
+This attitude permeates throughout every line read, every scene, and every camera angle in this movie.
+It’s easily what gives it its signature charm.

 For my usual film rating that I give out to each of the movies I’ve reviewed so far (except one), I’d like to rate this movie 3.5/5 Kelly Clarksons.